eksiscloud/Varnish_7.x-multiple_sites/README.md

 * never use crontab to renew certificates; there is system-timer for that
 * do pipe; for certbot at very early stage on default.vcl

 HEADS UP: I don't think anything of that is really issue anymore. it has fixed now, I reckon.
+When installed using snap such issues vanished.

 ## Known limitations